HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab10/index.md

 - titleType (text) -  the type/format of the title
 - primaryTitle (text) -  the more popular title / the title used by the filmmakers on promotional materials at the point of release
 - isAdult (text) - 0: non-adult title; 1: adult title
-- year (YYYY) ‚Ä?represents the release year of a title.
+- year (YYYY) -represents the release year of a title.
-- runtimeMinutes (integer)  ‚Ä?primary runtime of the title, in minutes
+- runtimeMinutes (integer)  -primary runtime of the title, in minutes

 </details>